 This contract would be superseded by a new one in 1946 for even more money – MGM wanted to keep her after she gave birth to Liza whereas she wanted to freelance and also try Broadway.
 They wooed her like crazy and she caved (husband Vincente Minnelli had hand in convincing her as well).
 Those next four years at the studio were torture which ended with a mutual cancellation of the contract and her exit.
 She never returned to the studio.

 November 25, 1943: Girl Crazy went into general release around the country.
 It was the last of the Judy Garland/Mickey Rooney “Let’s Put On A Show” musicals as well as their final co-starring film.
-They appeared once more on film together when they duetted on “I Wish I Were In Love Again” in the 1948 biopic Words and Music.
-There is some question as to whether the film premiered on the 26th or went into general release (in theaters around the country) that day.
+They appeared on film together just once more, when they duetted on “I Wish I Were In Love Again” in the 1948 biopic Words and Music.
+There is some question as to whether the film premiered on November 26 or went into general release (in theaters around the country) that day.

 Girl Crazy cost $1,410,850.85 to make and grossed $3,771,000.
 Even though it was a big hit and made a huge profit producer Arthur Freed had decided “No more kids pictures.”
 It was clear that Judy had outgrown the format.
 Some reviewers noted Rooney’s talents but also noted that his schtick was wearing thin.
 Regardless, he enjoyed one of the longest active careers in Hollywood history.